Computer model locks in Titans vs. Raiders picks, score prediction for NFL Week 6

-Titans vs. Raiders: Where to watch NFL Week 6, betting odds, promos, score prediction for Ward vs. Smith
+Raiders vs. Titans: Where to watch NFL Week 6, betting odds, promos, score prediction for Ward vs. Smith

 How to bet Tennessee Titans vs. Las Vegas Raiders in NFL Week 6